oracle/terraform-provider-oci/website/docs/r/containerengine_node_pool.html.markdown

 			* `ipv6address` - An IPv6 address of your choice.
 Must be an available IPv6 address within the subnet's prefix
 			* `ipv6subnet_cidr` - The IPv6 prefix allocated to the subnet
 		* `nsg_ids` - A list of the OCIDs of the network security groups (NSGs) to add the VNIC to
+		* `security_attributes` - [Security attributes](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm#security-attributes) are labels for a resource that can be referenced in a [Zero Trust Packet Routing](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/overview.htm) (ZPR) policy to control access to ZPR-supported resources.
 		* `skip_source_dest_check` - Whether the source/destination check is disabled on the VNIC
 		* `subnet_id` - the ocid of the subnet to create the vnic in
 	* `display_name` - Display name for vnic attachment